 The Cougars' shooting was strong throughout.
 Collin shot 59.5 percent overall from the floor and went 15-34 from behind the arc.
 Tajzmel Sherman led all scorers with 43 points, but 12 players contributed to the lopsided win.

 Five Collin players scored double digits in both the ETBU and Tomball games.
 The Cougars had a respectable 44.6 percent field goal percentage.
-Sherman again led scoring with 20, followed by River Reed with 13 and Mason Hix, 15.
+Sherman again led scoring with 20, followed by River Reed with 13 and Mason Hix with 15.